apache/incubator-hivemall/docs/gitbook/recommend/item_based_cf.md

   topk;
 ```

-## DIMSUM: Approximated all-pairs similarity computation
+## DIMSUM: Approximated all-pairs "Cosine" similarity computation

 > #### Note
 > This feature is supported from Hivemall v0.5-rc.1 or later.

-DIMSUM is a technique to efficiently and approximately compute similarities for all-pairs of items.
+DIMSUM is a technique to efficiently and approximately compute [Cosine similarities](https://en.wikipedia.org/wiki/Cosine_similarity) for all-pairs of items.
 You can refer to [an article in Twitter's Engineering blog](https://blog.twitter.com/engineering/en_us/a/2014/all-pairs-similarity-via-dimsum.html) to learn how DIMSUM reduces running time.

 Here, let us begin with the `user_purchased` table. `item_similarity` table can be obtained as follows: